icorn1/Airborne-Project/README.md

 - Big green button to start the program.
 - Settings boxes to select wheter user wants to do calibration or run a certain laminate.
 - Corresponding laminate image.

+This URCap uses source code from another URCap, credits to https://github.com/BomMadsen/URCap-ScriptCommunicator.
 </details>